Cavoodle Dog Breed Info [ aka Cavapoo]

 Cavalier King Charles Spaniel:

-With a silky and undocked tail, this Toy dog breed is the 19th most popular dog breed in the U.S. It originated in the United Kingdom and comes in several colours including Blenheim and Ruby.
+With a silky and undocked tail, this Toy dog breed is among the top 25 dog breeds in Australia.
+It originated in the United Kingdom.
+It comes in several colours including Blenheim and Ruby.
 It is a social and friendly breed that makes the best companions with children and other pets.

 The Cavaliers have been crossbred with several other pure breeds to get a different dog breed.
 Some of them are Cavachon (Bichon Frise mix), Cavapoochon (mixed with Toy Poodle and Bichon Frise) and Chilier (Chihuahua mix).